nextbigmatch/nbm/README.md

-  # Premium Minimalist Website Design
+  # NBM Final _v002

-  This is a code bundle for Premium Minimalist Website Design.
-The original project is available at https://www.figma.com/design/dKxtprSYRvt978kkVhSHMN/Premium-Minimalist-Website-Design.
+  This is a code bundle for NBM Final _v002.
+The original project is available at https://www.figma.com/design/xFZldRbBzvopknOtt5CSMc/NBM-Final-_v002.

   ## Running the code